 During the non-consolidation period and in the normal course of business, the long-term investment and warehouse lending operations may advance or borrow funds on a short-term basis with the mortgage operations.
 These short-term advances and borrowings bear interest at a fixed rate of 8% per annum.
 Interest income recorded by the long-term investment and warehouse lending operations related to short-term advances with the mortgage operations during the non-consolidation period was \$240,000.
-Interest expense recorded by the long-term investment and warehouse lending operations related to short-term advances lending operations related to short-term \$220,000.
-Interest expense recorded by the long-term investment and warehouse lending operations related to short-term \$230,000.
+Interest expense recorded by the long-term investment and warehouse lending operations related to short-term borrowings with the mortgage operations during the non-consolidation period was \$330,000.